 You can use your Health Care FSA to pay for everything from glasses or contacts, to prescription medications and out-of-pocket medical costs.
 You can also use your pre-tax savings to purchase over-the-counter drugs and products and feminine hygiene products.

 Visit the FSA Store for eligible purchases.
+You can also search FSA eligible products on Amazon.

 A Dependent Care FSA allows you to save tax-free money, up to $5,000 per year, to pay for eligible expenses, such as day care for your children or adult care for qualified dependents.